 Starting with Windows 10’s April 2018 Update, you can now erase these files using the new “Free Up Space” tool in Settings.
-To access it, head to Settings > System > Storage > Free Up Space Now.
+To access it, head to Settings > System > Storage > Configure Storage Sense or Run It Now.

 How to Delete the Windows.old Folder Using Disk Cleanup

 To launch it, open the Start menu, search for “Disk Cleanup,” and press Enter.